 A while ago I made some more rustic, basic cakes.
 More straightforward: apple pies, brownies, coconut cream pies with red fruit.
 ‘I then made a layer of cakes and did not yet work with buttercream.
 After I had watched a number of YouTube videos to prepare myself, I started practicing frosting cakes.
 Last year I made my first drip cake and now 90% of what I do is layer cakes in all shapes and sizes.

 I have learned that I should not be too scared and just have to do things.
 Sometimes I bluff and it turns out that I can do more than I had imagined.
-It requires hard work, being grateful and not giving up.
-Sucking up all information like a sponge, gain lots of inspiration and ask for help on time.
+It requires hard work, being grateful, and not giving up.
+Sucking up all information like a sponge, gain lots of inspiration, and ask for help on time.
 It is not like I have a magic wand which suddenly makes it all happen.
 I have to do it all by myself.
 People think that I’m romantically dancing through my kitchen with a pink apron, but 50% of the time I’m cleaning up shit.
 I want to get help in the future, but I always want to keep baking myself.
 They are my babies you know.

 Are there exciting plans awaiting for Taarten van Jansen?

 At the moment I am working hard on my new website.
 I also get a feature in a lifestyle magazine that is known by many vegans.
 I will soon be moving to Eindhoven, where I will decorate my own mini-cake studio at home.
-As soon as I am well settled there, I want to organise workshops and I can also handle a larger capacity of orders.
+As soon as I am well settled there, I want to organize workshops and I can also handle a larger capacity of orders.
 That means more cakes from Jansen!

 Got excited about Taarten van Jansen or do you have ideas for your dream cake? check out www.taartenvanjansen.nl for more information and inspiration.
 And don’t forget to follow her @TaartenVanJansen.
 It will take you to cloud 9.